MohaKhalifa/LR/README.md

 - winget, Chocholaty, Get-Package PS;
 - :r! date
 - git on your own server
-- go to the end of line in vim
 - GIMP & Coursera linkedin
 - desire, I wanna cd into your heart!
 - github numbers insights etc